 The Difference Between Shared Parenting and Sole Custody

-When Shared Parenting Should be Considered
+When Joint or Shared Custody Should Be Considered

-- Parenting time arrangements
+- Parenting time schedule (including holidays and vacations)

-- Educational decisions
+- Educational decision-making

-- Medical care
+- Health care decision-making

 - Extracurricular and social activities